Let’s learn how to harvest dill!

 Dill is an aromatic herb that is widely used in cooking and baking.
 Its flavor is somewhat similar to anise or licorice, with a slightly bitter taste that adds complexity to dishes.

 The best way to harvest dill is by cutting the stems just below the flower buds, which are where you will find the most flavorful leaves.
-Once you have cut the stems, you can then dry the dill by hanging it upside down in a cool, dark place.
+After cutting the stems, you can then dry the dill by hanging it upside down in a cool, dark place.

-Once your dill is dried, you can store it in an airtight container and use it as needed.
+Once you dry your dill, you can store it in an airtight container and use it as needed.
 It’s a great addition to soups, stews, salads, and more!

 How To Harvest Dill Step by Step Complete Guide